dave-redfern/somnambulist-api-client/docs/models.md

 );
 ```

+To prevent issues with overwriting an existing instance, there is a `factory` method that
+can be used.
+This will return the current instance, or make a new instance with the provided
+connections and casters.

+Note: `factory` requires connections and casters.
+If you require only the instance, use the
+`instance` method.

 ### Types of Model

 ApiClient has two types of model that extend from a common `AbstractModel` base class.